Tech-invite3GPPspaceIETFspace

 The following clauses specify procedures, information flows and APIs about SEALDD enabled data transmission for XR application, including SEALDD enabled multi-modal flow synchronization.

-Figure 9.12.2.2.2-1 illustrate the procedure for SEALDD enabled multi-modal flow synchoronization, the SEALDD server determines/updates the required QoS information for multi-modal flow(s), and further interacts with 5G network.
+Figure 9.12.2.2.2-1 illustrate the procedure for SEALDD enabled multi-modal flow synchronization, the SEALDD server determines/updates the required QoS information for multi-modal flow(s), and further interacts with 5G network.

 Pre-condition:

-• The VAL server can discover and select the SEALDD server by CAPIF functions.
+• The VAL server has discovered and selected the SEALDD server by CAPIF functions.

-• The SEALDD server has been provisioned with a multi-modal XR policy including the synchronization threshold, as specified in clause 9.10.3.1.
+• The SEALDD server has been provisioned with a multi-modal SEALDD policy including the synchronization threshold, as specified in clause 9.10.3.1.

 Reproduction of 3GPP TS 23.433, Fig. 9.12.2.2.2-1: SEALDD enabled multi-flow synchronization procedure